b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 > obtained vector of ratios by 100 in order to obtain the change expressed in %.

-The data demonstrates that the smaller the initial hole the greater the increase in toothpaste consumption and therefore the expected sales growth (here in the range of +300% to +44%).
+The data demonstrates that the smaller the initial hole the greater the increase in our toothpaste consumption and therefore the expected sales growth (here in the range of +300% to +44%).

 ### Scenario 2

-We increase the radius of the hole, and observe what happens with the consumption of our product if the customers try to squeeze less toothpaste by the very same amount that we increased our radius.
+We increase the radius of the hole, and observe what happens with the consumption of our product if the customers try to squeeze less (shorter strip) of our toothpaste by the very same amount that we increased our radius.

 ```jl
 s = """